FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/sap.md

 - Did the 3PAO use the FedRAMP template to prepare the SAP?
 The current SAP template can be found on the [FedRAMP Templates](https://www.fedramp.gov/rev5/documents-templates/) webpage.

-- Are all applicable artifacts, listed in the **Table 5** above, included with the SAP?
+- Are all applicable artifacts listed above included with the SAP?

 - Does the scope accurately reflect all system services, components, and devices that comprise the authorization boundary for the system?